-Game Sense is our ideal place for gamers to pool together and do the jobs that most gaming journalists aren't doing.
-To provide unbiased coverage of good games that the people writing and posting actually enjoy playing.
-I'm Aaron, the developer of Game Sense.
-I started Game Sense with the idea of bringing gaming journalism and media into the modern era, as well as working with gamers to create an alternative.
+GameSense is the place for video gamers to pool together and do what most gaming journalists aren't doing.
+Providing unbiased coverage of good video games.
+We started GameSense with the idea of bringing gaming journalism and media into the modern era, as well as working with gamers to create an alternative.
 The rest of the internet is a social platform with interactions between people.
 Being social replaced newspapers and print.
 Yet video game journalism still follows the traditional media model.

-Game Sense started years ago.
-Development actually started around 2014, though we didn't go public with anything for a few years.
-We've never asked for crowd funding or sought out shady deals.
-In fact, we've turned down some crazy offers, like people wanting us to pretend to be real users and then write fluff pieces for their game.
-Our goal is to create a place for gamers to be able to share their expertise on video games with other gamers, as well as to give gamers who don't like to make content the tools they need to manage their own video games.
+GameSense started years ago.
+Development started around 2014, though we didn't go public with anything for a few years.
+We've never asked for crowdfunding or sought out shady deals.
+We've turned down some crazy offers, like people wanting us to pretend to be real users and then write fluff pieces for their game.
+Our goal is to create a place for gamers to be able to share their expertise on video games with other gamers, as well as to give gamers who don't like to make content the tools they need to manage their video games.

 Game Sense lets you grow in power the more you post, vote, and rate, giving you more votes on each post, and more power to change scores.